Trapezohedron

 In geometry, an n-gonal trapezohedron, n-trapezohedron, n-antidipyramid, n-antibipyramid, or n-deltohedron^{,} is the dual polyhedron of an n-gonal antiprism.
 The 2n faces of an n-trapezohedron are congruent and symmetrically staggered; they are called twisted kites.
-With a higher symmetry, its 2n faces are kites (also called deltoids).
+With a higher symmetry, its 2n faces are kites (sometimes also called trapezoids, or deltoids).

 The "n-gonal" part of the name does not refer to faces here, but to two arrangements of each n vertices around an axis of n-fold symmetry.
 The dual n-gonal antiprism has two actual n-gon faces.

 An n-gonal trapezohedron can be dissected into two equal n-gonal pyramids and an n-gonal antiprism.

 Terminology

-These figures, sometimes called deltohedra, must not be confused with deltahedra, whose faces are equilateral triangles.
+These figures, sometimes called deltohedra, are not to be confused with deltahedra, whose faces are equilateral triangles.